 Each year, NewSchool makes available information about graduation/completion rates as required by the Student Right to Know Act.
 The 6-year graduation rate for first-time, full-time, degree-seeking, undergraduate students who began their Bachelor’s degree programs in Fall 2010 is 36%.

-Additional information on student program completion by gender and race/ethnicity is available on the NewSchool’s website here.
+Additional information on student program completion by gender and race/ethnicity, student Retention Rates, Graduate Job Placement Rates and Job Titles, and student body diversity is available on the NewSchool’s website here.

 Student Rights under the Family Educational Rights and Privacy Act (FERPA)

 The Family Educational Rights and Privacy Act (FERPA) gives students specific rights with regard to the review, confidentiality, and release of personally identifiable information.
-Please see the complete NewSchool FERPA policy statement in the Academic Catalog or contact the Register at firstname.lastname@example.org or 619-684-8779 for a hard copy.
+Please see the complete NewSchool FERPA policy statement in the Academic Catalog or contact the Registrar at email@example.com or 619-684-8779 for a paper copy.

 Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act

 NewSchool publishes the Annual Security Report by October first of each year.
 This report includes campus security-related institutional policies including those on alcohol and drug use, crime prevention, the reporting of crimes, sexual assault, and other matters.
 The report also includes statistics for the previous three years on federally prescribed reportable crimes.
-The report is found in the Academic Catalog.
-The hyperlink to download a copy of the report is located on the Annual Security Report page.
-You may also obtain a paper copy of the report by contacting the Facilities at Facilities@newschoolarch.edu or 619-684-8886.
+The report is found on NewSchool’s website here.
+You may also obtain a paper copy of the report by contacting the Facilities Department at firstname.lastname@example.org or 619-684-8886.

 Americans with Disabilities Act